gkindel/okjs/readme.md

 * `.test(msg, fn)`

     Defines a group of test assertions.
 Groups are executed sequentially.
 Exceptions in the function will halt the group functions execution.
 All outstanding events are resolved before moving on.
+All assertions must be done within a test group.
+Tests are executed once unit.start() is called.

     * `msg` : Associated test message.
     * `fn` : An anonymous function with no arguments.

+* `.start()`

+    Begins test execution, to be called sometime after the window onLoad event.

+### Assert Statements

 * .`assert`(a, msg)